Decentralized-ID/decentralized-id.github.io/README.md

 * [Cicada](https://github.com/the-laughing-monkey/cicada-platform)
    * a Dapp platform built for a "direct democracy" use case.
 It envisions using iris scans to generate decentralized universal identifiers ("HUIDs") for every human on the planet, a method referred to as "biocryptics".
 "HUIDs" can have "sub-IDs" to support selective disclosure.
 PII can be stored in an "info wallet".
 Key parts of the system also include smart contracts, zero-knowledge proofs, mixnets, and more."
 * [BitID](https://github.com/bitid/bitid) — an authentication protocol based on Bitcoin identities, supported by some of the Bitcoin wallets.
 It authenticates Bitcoin addresses by signing a cryptographic challenge
 * [Blockcerts](https://www.blockcerts.org) — open standard for issuing and verifying blockchain-based official records; The project offers  open-source libraries, tools, and mobile apps.
-MIT has [started to issue](https://www.insidehighered.com/news/2017/10/19/mit-introduces-digital-diplomas) digital certificates based on this standard.
+MIT has [issued](https://www.insidehighered.com/news/2017/10/19/mit-introduces-digital-diplomas) digital certificates based on this standard.
 * [Keyp](https://keyp.io/) —"Welcome to Europe’s fastest growing open digital identity ecosystem."
 * [I/O Digital Foundation](https://iodigital.io/) | [whitepaper](https://simplebooklet.com/iocoinwhitepaper#page=0)
    * "offers a Proof-of-Stake blockchain called Decentralised Input Output Name Server (DIONS).
 It will enable applications such as identity and alias registration, storage of legal documents, key exchange, and encrypted messaging."